Cell Cycle

 The cell cycle must be given under very specific conditions which merit very specific control and regulation instances.
 So without precise instructions, not only does the entire cycle not begin, but the transition from one stage to the next will not occur.

-You may be interested: Metabolism
+You may be interested: Sexual Reproduction

 In the first instance, control is exercised by genes in the cell's own genetic code.
 There are the instructions to make or modify proteins to trigger each stage of the cycle.
 The set of enzymes that activate, facilitate or complete each phase are cyclins and kinases cyclin dependent.